 ESFRI’s delegates are nominated by the Research Ministers of the Member States and Associated Countries, and include a representative of the Commission.
 The current Chair of ESFRI is Mr Giorgio ROSSI.

 For more information please visit the ESFRI Website

-Mr. DANIEL WESELKA, Federal Ministry of Science, Research and Economy,
+Mr. DANIEL WESELKA, Federal Ministry of Education, Science and Research,